 [Fixed!]
 Border Not Showing in Excel (6 Solutions)

-Sometimes you may need to print out your data or Excel spreadsheets.
+Sometimes you may need to print out your data from Excel spreadsheets.
 In that case, if there are Borders then it will be easy to read the data.
-But sometimes the Border may not be showing in Excel.
-So, in this article, I will explain the reasons and solutions for not Showing Border in Excel.
+But sometimes the border may not be showing in Excel.
+So, in this article, I will explain the reasons and solutions for not showing borders in Excel.

 Dataset for Border not Showing in Excel